pytorch/serve/examples/pt2/torch_inductor_caching/README.md

-# TorchInducrtor Caching with TorchServe inference of densenet161 model
+# TorchInductor Caching with TorchServe inference of densenet161 model

 `torch.compile()` is a JIT compiler and JIT compilers generally have a startup cost.
 To handle this, `TorchInductor` already makes use of caching in `/tmp/torchinductor_USERID` of your machine